reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

 });
 ```

 This will connect to PostgreSQL and `sync` all the tables as per the models defined.
+This Sequelize will be initiated by each of the model defined above.

-## Building a Middleware to Temporarily Store a CSV File Before Uploading
+## Building a Middleware to Parse a CSV File Before Uploading

 As mentioned earlier, we are using *multer* as a *body parsing middleware* that handles content type `multipart/form-data` which is primarily used for uploading files.
 That means it parses the raw HTTP request data and makes it more accessible by storing it somewhere for further processing.
 Without multer, we would have to parse the raw data ourselves to access the file.

-So let’s define middleware by creating a `middleware` folder and adding our logic inside:
+So let’s define middleware by creating a `middleware` folder and adding our logic in `upload.js`:

 ```javascript
 import fs from 'fs';